-As part of the 2015 program of conventions for Jehovah’s Witnesses, a video is being released that portrays a young girl holding a coin in her hands while in a Kingdom Hall of Jehovah’s Witnesses, imagining buying an ice cream cone after their meeting.
+As part of the 2015 program of conventions for Jehovah’s Witnesses, a video was released that portrays a young girl holding a coin in her hands while in a Kingdom Hall of Jehovah’s Witnesses, imagining buying an ice cream cone after their meeting.
 She then sees her mother putting money in a contribution box at the Kingdom Hall, and rethinks her plans for her coin.

 Many people have commented on this video online, pointing out how ludicrous it is for the governing body of Jehovah’s Witnesses to be panhandling toward children, expecting them to give up their tiny allowances to a religion.
 This certainly is a very good point, but I saw something entirely different when I watched the video.

 Let’s first talk about the money angle when it comes to this latest video from Jehovah’s Witnesses.
 The governing body of this religion is currently selling off properties they own in Brooklyn, New York, and are building a new headquarters elsewhere.

 Their Brooklyn properties are estimated to be worth up to $1 billion, while they’re spending just $11 million on one new building.
 This is in addition to the hundreds of millions of dollars, if not more, that they bring in every year through conventions, property flipping, and the like.
 Please see this post for a detailed explanation.

 Now, after making all these hundreds of millions if not billions of dollars from their business schemes, they need the pocket change of children?
 For what, exactly?

 As I bring out in that post cited above, Jehovah’s Witnesses perform no official charitable works save for some sporadic disaster relief rebuilding that is performed by unpaid volunteers and which typically helps only a small handful of fellow Witnesses, not the general public.
 For what, exactly, do they now need the small coins of children?